kvr585/Portfolio/README.md

 ## ⚡ Vercel Deployment

-Deploying to Vercel is fully automated and zero-config:
+Deploying to Vercel is fully automated:

-1. Push your codebase to a private/public GitHub repository.
+1. Push your codebase to your GitHub repository.
 2. Connect your GitHub account to the [Vercel Dashboard](https://vercel.com/).
 3. Click **Import Project** and select your portfolio repository.
 4. Click **Deploy** — Vercel will automatically run Next.js build optimization and host your portfolio.